 I am the father of a daughter and a son, born 2000 and 2002 respectively, whom my wife and I educate at home.
 These are open letters, from me to the two of them.

 This site arose from eight or so years of blogging during which time I have developed, shall we say, a relationship with the world of the internet.
 I’ve discovered a few things that I’ll mention here in passing before I weave them into a whole cloth.
 This internet thing is a great place to interact with ideas, and even to learn how to interact… civilly.
-Without the blogosphere, I don’t know how it would have ever been possible to learned the many lessons that it has taught.
+Without the blogosphere, I don’t know how it would have ever been possible to learn the many lessons that it has taught.
 Blogging has also afforded me the time to analyze and think about the thoughts of those with whom I disagree; to unpack and to understand them in ways that ordinary conversation simply will not allow.

 Also, the blogosphere introduced to me another completely new thing, another monster that would devour my attention and time with ever more ferocity.
 When I would sit down to my computer the clock would disappear.
 Hours would seem like minutes.
 Then I had an epiphany a few years ago.
 It happened that I was writing, perhaps even about the importance of family and fatherhood while my children were playing in the backyard just a few feet away, their lives passing by while I wrote to a world that would never read my words.